geography

 Pupils’ geographical skills and knowledge are developed through locational knowledge, place knowledge, human and physical geography and geographical skills and fieldwork.

-By the time our children leave Harnham Junior School they will:
+By the time our pupils leave Harnham Junior School they will:

 • Have a good knowledge of where places are and what they are like.